Barr Is Investigating The Investigators: Will He Find Wrongdoing Or Political Fuel?

 In the telling of Trump and his supporters, the Russia imbroglio is about "spying" by former President Barack Obama's administration on Trump's campaign — "biased" conspirators abusing their powers to try to keep Trump from being elected.

+"They tried to do a takedown," Trump said on Friday.
+"It can't happen."

-The leaders of the Justice Department and the FBI have denied those allegations and sought to cool the politicians' language by acknowledging that, yes, officials did surveil Trump aides who were in contact with foreigners but did so within the bounds of the law and as part of an investigation into a historic spike in "active measures" waged by Russia against the U.S.
+The leaders of the Justice Department and the FBI have denied those allegations and sought to cool the politicians' language.
+Yes, they say, officials did surveil Trump aides who were in contact with foreigners but did so within the bounds of the law and as part of an investigation into a historic spike in "active measures" waged by Russia against the U.S.

 Spying "is not the term I would use," to describe what the FBI does, Director Christopher Wray, told members of Congress this month.